 Workplace Bullying Institute — The Workplace Bullying Institute is the leading North American organization dedicated to prevention of, and responding to, workplace bullying.
 It was founded by Drs.
 Gary and Ruth Namie.
 David has been an affiliated scholar with WBI since 1998.

-International Network on Therapeutic Jurisprudence — Therapeutic jurisprudence (TJ) is a theoretical framework that examines the therapeutic and anti-therapeutic properties of the law and legal systems.
-David is the founding board chair of the ISTJ, is a regular presenter at TJ programs and workshops and has published law review articles on TJ themes.
+International Society for Therapeutic Jurisprudence (ISTJ) — Therapeutic jurisprudence (TJ) is a theoretical framework that examines the therapeutic and anti-therapeutic properties of the law and legal systems.
+David is the founding board chair of the ISTJ, is a regular presenter at TJ programs and workshops, and has published law review articles on TJ themes.

-Americans for Democratic Action — ADA is a national advocacy and policy group founded in 1947 by leading liberals such as Eleanor Roosevelt and John Kenneth Galbraith, Walter Reuther, and Reinhold Niebuhr.
+Americans for Democratic Action — ADA is a national advocacy and policy group founded in 1947 by leading liberals such as Eleanor Roosevelt, John Kenneth Galbraith, Walter Reuther, and Reinhold Niebuhr.
 David is the former chairperson of its national executive committee and a current national board member.
 ADA awarded him its Winn Newman Equality Award for lifetime achievement in 2015.